kidushintsa/art-gallery/README.md

 # 🎨 Art Gallery Website

-A modern, responsive website for showcasing artwork, exhibitions, and artist profiles.
+A modern, responsive website for showcasing artworks.
 Built to provide a clean and immersive experience for visitors who appreciate visual arts.

 ---